philratcliffe/dotfiles/README.md

 does the job.

 ### Debian 9
-Had to install vim as the default vim couldn't handle Vundle.
-Also had to run "sudo apt install vim-python-jedi"
+I needed to install vim as the default vim couldn't handle Vundle.
+Also I needed to run "sudo apt install vim-python-jedi"